 "3-60A-15.
-EXERCISE OF POWERS IN CARRYING OUT PROJECTS.--
+EXERCISE OF POWERS IN CARRYING OUT PROJECTS. --

-A. A local government may directly exercise its metropolitan redevelopment project powers or it may, by ordinance if it determines such action to be in the public interest, elect to delegate the exercise of such powers to the metropolitan redevelopment agency created pursuant to the Redevelopment Law.
-If the local government so determines, the agency shall be vested with all of the powers in the same manner as though all the powers were conferred on the agency or authority instead of the local government.
+[The local government may directly exercise its metropolitan redevelopment project powers or it may, by ordinance if it determines such action to be in the public interest, elect to delegate the exercise of such powers to the metropolitan redevelopment agency created pursuant to the Redevelopment Law.
+If the local [governing body government so determines, the agency shall be vested with all of the powers in the same man mer as though all the powers were conferred on the agency or a uthority instead of the [municipality] local government.